Harold Wassell

-Harry Wassell (21 September 1879 – March 1951) was an English professional footballer born in Stourbridge, Worcestershire, who played as a full back.
+Harold (Harry) Wassell (21 September 1879 – March 1951) was an English professional footballer born in Amblecote, Stourbridge, Worcestershire, who played as a full back.
 He made 56 appearances in the Football League playing for Small Heath, contributing to their promotion as Second Division runners-up in the 1902–03 season.
 He also played for Bristol Rovers and Queens Park Rangers in the Southern League.

+Harold was born and raised in Amblecote Road near Stourbridge.
+His father was Richard Wassell, a miner, and his mother was Harriet Dutton.
+He was known as Harry to his family.

+Harold married Hagar Round in 1921 in Dudley (Hagar’s sister, Lucy -Blanche, was married to Edwin Alfred Holden and together they founded, Holden’s Brewery).
+Harold and Hagar had two children, Harry and Ronald.

+After retiring from football Harold worked as a railway traffic inspector at the Round Oak Steelworks in Brierley Hill.
+He died in Burton Road Hospital, Dudley.